matt-bendel/rcGAN/docs/mri.md

 ## Validation
 During training, validation is necessary in order to update the weight applied to the standard deviation reward.
-However, we select our best model according to validation Conditonal Frechet Inception Distance (CFID) LINK.
+However, we select our best model according to validation Conditonal Frechet Inception Distance ([CFID](https://arxiv.org/abs/2103.11521)).
 So, we must also retrospectively validate.

 To do so, run the following command:
 ```python